Ceskasporitelna/CS-chatbots-documentation/README.md

 ## Use case of PoC

-- conversation handover between chatbot and agent
+- user can communicate with a webchat chatbot
-- communication with human agent
+- user is able to do a handover from a  chatbot to a human agent
-- conversation handover between human and chatbot
+- agent is able to do a handover back to the chatbot

 ## API Documentation